Islamic design

 Conceptual diagram of the rings of security including a safe room

-This diagram notionally illustrates an addition to many buildings where the owner feels at risk to personal attack, either as a concomitant risk from an intruder looking for valuables or from a specific personal attack: a safe room.
+The diagram above notionally illustrates an addition to many buildings where the owner feels vulnerable from personal attack, either as a concomitant risk from an intruder looking for valuables or from a specific personal assault: a safe room.
 This is a room in which people can lock themselves in with some degree of safety, usually for a relatively short period of time.
 It is not to be confused with a walk-in safe, though the latter are not uncommon.

-Safe rooms are often associated with protection from storms, tornados and the like but, in some circumstances, they are provided against intruder attack.
+In some parts of the world, safe rooms are often associated with protection from storms, tornados and the like but, more commonly nowadays, they are understood to be associated with provision against intruder attack.

 • an assessment of the likely point and methods of attack,